 Older cars have independent wheel bearings.
 These can be removed and greased whenever necessary.
 Newer cars have bearings with unitized hubs that require replacement in case they begin to wear.

-Issues with wheel bearing can be pinpointed during corners.
-If the sound changes pitch or disappear during cornering, then wheel bearings are causing the sound.
+Issues with wheel bearings can be pinpointed during corners.
+If the sound changes pitch or disappear during cornering, then the wheel bearings are causing the sound.